d1sc0/hellostu.xyz/src/content/posts/(44) Weeknote - Bullet Train.md

 ## The short working week in bullets

-- We successfully created some needed space to ensure wider strategy and roadmap conversations are happening outside our regular sprint rituals for one of our cyber projects and with a slightly smaller group.
-This was needed to avoid these constantly cropping up and distracting the team, which needs to focus on more immediate problems.
+- I helped create some needed space to ensure wider strategy and roadmap conversations are happening outside our regular sprint rituals for one of our cyber projects and with a slightly smaller group.
+This was needed to avoid these topics constantly cropping up and distracting the team, who need (and want) to focus on more immediate problems.
 - I really enjoyed contributing to some ideation and 'could-be' journey mapping sessions.
 Working on this with Leo and Liberty in person towards the end of the week was even better.
 As expected, these emerging outputs are helping with some of my earlier alignment concerns.
 - Another team I'm supporting did their first show-and-tell.
 They packed a lot in and received thoughtful feedback and challenging questions from attendees—a great start.
 - Some colleagues described me this week as a 'secret weapon'.
 I'll take that as a compliment, but I am left pondering what sort of weapon I'd like to be - sharp precision blade or big-ass bazooka! (maybe just a water pistol?)